 Obtain a license for any software packages you might be using.
 For example, you may need to be added to the VASP users list (for VASP, you should also register for the forum.)

 Set up the printer.
 The printer is located in the corner of the third floor of building 62 near the water fountain.
 Follow instructions at http://bit.ly/2sB6yIX to connect.
+Note: if you are having issues connecting to the printer, ensure during setup that the connection protocol being used is Line Printing Daemon - LDP.
+Mac may default to IPP instead which will not work.
 The name of the printer is ms-div-copyprnt3.lbl.gov.

 Request after-hours access.
 By default, you will not have off-hours site access to building 62, i.e., on weekends, holidays, and from ~6pm to 7am on weekdays.
 To obtain off-hours site access, email the ESDR admin (esdradmin@lbl.gov), tell them you need after-hours building access, and cc Anubhav.